 Public Health and Other Health Care Programs.
-The AHA urges increased funding over current levels for the following programs:
+The AHA urges increased funding over current levels for the following programs.

-Maternal and Child Health Block Grant (MCHBG).
-The Title V MCHBG is a funding source used to address the most critical, pressing and unique needs of maternal and child health populations in each state, territory and jurisdiction of the United States.
-According to data gathered by HRSA, 93% of all pregnant women, 98% of infants and 60% of children nationwide benefitted from a Title V-supported service in 2019, including care coordination, transportation, home visitation and nutrition counseling.
+- Maternal and Child Health Block Grant (MCHBG).
+The Title V MCHBG is a funding source used to address the most critical, pressing, and unique needs of maternal and child health populations in each state, territory and jurisdiction of the United States.
+The program helps states assure access to quality maternal and child health care services, especially for those with low incomes or who have limited access to care.
+The MCH Block Grant program supports the State MCH Block Grant program, Special Projects of Regional and National Significance and Community Integrated Service Systems grants.
+According to data gathered by HRSA, the State MCH Block Grant Program supports approximately 92% of pregnant women, 98% of infants, and 58% of children.
 Improving maternal and child health is a major priority for the AHA.
-The AHA supports \$1 billion for the Title V MCHBG in FY 2023.

-Healthy Start Program.
-The Healthy Start program provides support for high-risk pregnant women, infants and families in communities with exceptionally high rates of infant mortality, including health care services, such as those focused on reducing maternal mortality, as well as the socioeconomic factors of poverty, education and access to care.
-The AHA supports \$145 million in funding for FY 2023.

-Emergency Medical Services for Children.
+The AHA supports \$1 billion for the Title V MCHBG in FY 2024. - Healthy Start Program.
+The Healthy Start program provides support for highrisk pregnant women, infants and families in communities with exceptionally high rates of infant mortality, including health care services, such as those focused on reducing maternal mortality, as well as the socioeconomic factors of poverty, education and access to care.
+The AHA supports \$185 million in funding for FY 2024. - Emergency Medical Services for Children.
 This valuable program is designed to provide specialized emergency care for children through improved availability of child appropriate equipment in ambulances and emergency departments.
-In addition, the program supports training programs to prevent injuries to children and to educate emergency medical technicians, paramedics and other emergency medical care providers.
-The AHA supports \$28 million in funding for FY 2023.

-Substance Use and Mental Health Services Administration (SAMHSA).
+In addition, the program supports training programs to prevent injuries to children and to educate emergency medical technicians, paramedics, and other emergency medical care providers.
+The AHA supports \$28 million in funding for FY 2024. - Substance Use and Mental Health Services Administration (SAMHSA).
 Providing adequate substance use and mental health services are essential to increasing productivity and economic well-being for individuals, families and communities.
-The AHA supports the \$10.7 billion for SAMHSA, an increase of \$4.2 billion above FY 2022 enacted.
+The AHA supports the \$10.8 billion for SAMHSA, an increase of \$3.3 billion above FY 2023 enacted.

-The Honorable Patty Murray The Honorable Roy Blunt May 4, 2022 Page 6 of 6
+The Honorable Robert Aderholt The Honorable Rosa DeLauro May 09, 2023 Page 7 of 7

 Office of Minority Health.
-The AHA supports \$86 million for FY 2023 for the Office of Minority Health within HHS.
+The AHA supports \$86 million for FY 2024 for the Office of Minority Health within HHS.

 The National Institute on Minority Health and Health Disparities.
 Eliminating health disparities and promoting health equity are essential to improving the overall health status of Americans and reducing health care costs.
 The National Institute on Minority Health and Health Disparities (NIMHD) leads scientific research to improve minority health and eliminate health disparities.
-Given the role of the Institute in coordinating research of the other institutes and centers, and the outsized impact of COVID-19 on people of color, the AHA supports \$660 million for NIMHD in FY 2023, a \$200 million increase from the FY 2022 enacted level.
+Given the role of the Institute in coordinating research of the other institutes and centers, and the outsized impact of COVID-19 on historically marginalized communities, the AHA supports \$660 million for NIMHD in FY 2024, a \$135 million increase from the FY 2023 enacted level.
 We urge the Committee to invest in efforts to close gaps in health and health care by increasing funding for health disparities research and activities at NIMHD and supporting the training of a more diverse research workforce.